 What's on This Week

-For thousands of years, Korean tables have been set with bap and banchan.
+For thousands of years, the center of Korean cuisine was bap and side dishes.
 Arirang TV's "Tales of Hansik" introduces the secrets of Korean cuisine, now attracting global attention as healthy slow food.

 Asia, Oceania, Europe, Africa, Americas, Korea